fjguipen/lms-backend-graphql/README.md

 ## Setup

 Deployment is based entirely on docker.
-We use docker to set up the instances for 3 different servcices:
+We use docker to set up the instances for 3 different services:

 - Database (PostgresSQL)
 - Proxy (Nginx)